paradox-ng/modorganizer2-linux-installer/README.md

 # Mod Organizer 2 Linux Installer

-> $${\color{red}Temporary \space Hold}$$<br/>
-> This has been my main project for a number of months, and will currently be on the backburner while I focus on getting settled into a new job as well as work on other projects.
-The project is not abandoned.

 This project aims to installing Mod Organizer 2 instances on Linux as easy as possible.
 It does that by providing installers which automatically setup a working experience for the user.

 Originally developed by rockerbacon.
 A major thanks to him for doing most of the legwork.